Healing Emotional Neglect: The First Step.

 So – my friend.
 Today is brought to you by the number 1.

 Learning how to look after and care for yourself.

 1. You need to put yourself first.

-If you were emotionally neglected as a kid, I’m going to bet that your superpower is looking after other people.
+If you were emotionally neglected as a kid, I’m going to bet your superpower is looking after other people.
 I know – I’m psychic.
 Cough.

 Now it’s your time.
 Time for you to start paying attention to your own needs and taking care of yourself.
 Did I hear you say that’s selfish?

 Uh – uh – uh – uh – uh. *I’m Holding my hand up at you*

 Back off for a sec and give me a paragraph to explain why you might (are) be wrong.

 When you’re healthy and strong, you can give to other people without feeling resentful or drained.
 Like the oxygen mask spiel in an airplane.
 Give yourself the oxygen first, or you won’t be able to help anyone else.
 It’s true.